 After a few years, HarJiwan was offered an International Position in San Francisco to assist in the setting up and opening of a Pilates studio whilst continuing studies and teaching.
 She then moved on to work with Moira Stott (Stott Pilates) in Toronto, Canada.

-At the age 23, Ashtanga Yoga found HarJiwan; she immersed herself in Yoga whilst continuing to grow as a Pilates Practioner.
+The discipline of Ashtanga Yoga found HarJiwan; she immersed herself in Yoga whilst continuing to grow as a Pilates Practioner.
 Wanting to expand her Yoga training the journey moved from Toronto to London and study with renowned Ashtanga Yogi John Scott and Shandor Remete.
 This was a time of great growth and joy, teaching Pilates at leading Pilates Studios in London, presenting Pilates workshop’s throughout Europe, traveling back to Toronto to guest teach whilst expanding and deepening her Yoga practice in London.
 During this time a sponsorship opportunity from Stott Pilates for a Senior Teacher position was presented to her and accepted and it seemed HarJiwan’s path would lead back to Toronto, Canada.

 However an injury in London resulted in a journey and detour back to Australia to spend time with family, rehab and healing.
 Whilst back in Australia a chance meeting led to a series of openings and an offer to take up the position of Pilates and Yoga teacher to the Australian Ballet in Melbourne.
 Jacinta took up the opportunity and during this time developed a fresh and innovative program in conditioning and rehab uniting her two loves Yoga and Pilates.
 The dancers of the Australian Ballet Company began to come to HarJiwan for more then body conditioning; her studio became a space of healing for body, mind and spirit.
 Whilst HarJiwan helped the dancers with conditioning and rehab she also founded ‘Affluent Movement Pilates Studio’ – working with private clients from all walks of life.
 Her reputation grew and was soon working with elite athletes, performers, celebrities, business people and people with chronic conditions.
 During this very busy and demanding time of helping others, HarJiwan truly realized the importance and value of her strong daily Yogic practice in nourishing herself and thus being able to give fully to others.